-(Rear Window Defogger):

-Press to turn the rear window

-defogger on or off.
-An indicator light

-on the button comes on to show that

-the rear window defogger is on.
+(Rear Window Defogger): Press to turn the rear window defogger on or off.
+An indicator light on the button comes on to show that the rear window defogger is on.

 The defogger only works when the ignition is in ON/RUN.
-The defogger turns off if the ignition is in the ACC/ ACCESSORY or LOCK/OFF position.
+The defogger turns off if the ignition is in the ACC/ACCESSORY or LOCK/OFF position.

-The rear window defogger can be set to automatic operation; see "Climate and Air Quality" under Vehicle Personalization
+The rear window defogger can be set to automatic operation.
+See "Climate and Air Quality" under Vehicle Personalization

-↑ 122.
-When auto rear defog is selected, the rear window defogger turns on automatically when the interior temperature is cold and the outside temperature is about 4 °C (40 °F) and below.
-The auto rear defogger turns off automatically after about 10 minutes.
+When Auto Rear Defog is selected, the rear window defogger turns on automatically when the interior temperature is cold and the outside temperature is about 5 °C (40 °F) and below.
+The auto rear defogger turns off automatically.
 At higher speeds, the rear window defogger may stay on continuously.

-For vehicles with heated outside rearview mirrors, they turn on when the rear window defogger button is on and help to clear fog or frost from the surface of the mirrors.
-See Heated Mirrors \Rightarrow 42.
+If equipped with heated outside rearview mirrors, they turn on when the rear window defogger button is on and help to clear fog or frost from the surface of the mirrors.
+See Heated Mirrors \$\dip\$ 42.